7-4-7/SoilViTv1_anam/README.md

 # Annam AI Hackathon

+\ Status - Selected for main phase \
 Welcome !!!!!

 NOTE : Downloads and setup processes have been included in both of the README.md in their respective challenge number directories.
 Kindly look into that.